FbF/Laravel-Agegate/README.md

 ## Features

 * Redirects requests for guarded routes to agegate URL
-* Agegate form with input type=date
+* Agegate form with input type=date or select tags for year, month and day
-* Configurable minimum age
+* Configurable url for agegate, minimum age, cookie name, cookie value
 * Sets 'forever' cookie if user is old enough
 * Redirects user back to the URL they were trying to access